bogdanprodanj/klingo/README.md

 Note, that sometimes one or more results will be shown, as [Star Track API](http://stapi.co​.) might return several names that contains the input letters.
-Output of the program will contain full name, followed by translation and species name separated by new line.
+Output of the program will contain translation to Klingon, followed by full name and species name separated by new line.

-Example output:
+Example:
 ```
 $ ./bin/translator Uhura
 0xF8DB 0xF8E8 0xF8DD 0xF8E3 0xF8D0 0x0020 0xF8E5 0xF8D6 0xF8E5 0xF8E1 0xF8D0